 To Modak Madam,

 You touched thousands of lives.
 You were loved by everyone who knew you.
+Your warmth, your laughter and your “let’s do this” attitude are irreplaceable.

 We miss you.
 We love you.
+Rest in peace.

-🤝 Quarterly Leadership Meet | 26 November
+Quarterly leadership meet | 26 November

 Leaders from all Walnut campuses came together for our quarterly review and planning session.
 It was a productive day of aligning ideas, refining processes and discussing how we can continue improving our academic systems and overall school experience.